 In my opinion, it is best to move infected programs to quarantine (if configured).
 Of course, you can also delete the malicious program directly or do nothing.
 In the latter case, you will only be informed about the detection.

-You should of course have activated the last item "Send mail".
+Of course you should have activated the last point "Send mail".

 More articles related to OpenMediaVault